Know Your Odds of Getting Oral Cancer

 Rates of oral cancer are on the rise in the United States and around the world.
 More adults are getting oral cancer, and it is affecting people at a younger age than ever before.
 Making yourself aware of the odds of getting this disease can help encourage you to seek routine screenings which aid in early detection and successful treatment.
-Keep reading to learn more about the risk of getting oral cancer from your oral surgeon in Houston at Piney Point OMS.
+Keep reading to learn more about the risk of getting oral cancer with information from your oral surgeon in Houston at Piney Point Oral & Maxillofacial Surgery.

 Important Oral Cancer Statistics

-Oral cancer is that of the cheeks, tongue, gums, lips, neck, or throat.
+Oral cancer affects the cheeks, tongue, gums, lips, neck, or throat.
 According to the American Cancer Society, more than 51,000 people will get oral cancer in a given year.
 Of these cases, over 10,000 will die.
 That is because the disease is often not detected until its latest stages -- when successful treatment is unlikely.